Our partners

 • Asylum Seekers Support Trust

-This small team is doing incredible work that supports vulnerable asylum seekers with emergency housing and other critical humanitarian needs that transforms lives.
+This small team is doing incredible work that supports vulnerable asylum seekers with emergency housing, legal advice and other critical humanitarian needs, providing the tools and care to assist people in moving through the asylum system and to move forward.

 • VOYCE Whakarongo Mai